 Medical Assistant Training Program

 Train for an exciting and high demand career as a Medical Assistant.
 Vista Community Clinic (VCC) and Cal State University San Marcos (CSUSM) Extended Learning are partnering in a healthcare grant to develop certificated Medical Assistants.
 Upon completion, CSUSM will issue a Certificate of Completion of the Medical Assistant Training Program.
-Successful completion can lead to sitting for the California Certified Medical Assistant.
+Successful completion can lead to sitting for the Certified Clinical Medial Assistant exam.
 The program will be open to any applicants who meet the eligibility criteria: